tldmbruno/tldmbruno/README.md

 > Do the most important thing of the day, before doing anything else and before it becomes important AND urgent.

 > I do not allow negative thoughts enter my mind. - Bruce Lee.

-## 🕰️ My history
-- 2000: Born.
-- 2003: Got my first video game console, the one and only PlayStation 1.
-- 2007: Tried RPG Maker 2000.
-I fell in love by the idea of creating worlds.
-- 2011: Started learning programming, by myself, to learn how to create games.
-- 2013: Expanded my focus to software programming, instead of just games.
-- 2017: Finished school.
-Never cheated on a test.
-- 2018: Stopped eating gluten.
-You should too.
-- 2019: Enrolled in Alcides Maya's IT course.
-- 2020: Learned a LOT about health and nutrition.
-- 2021: Took a break in programming altogether.
-- 2022: Started reading about Ayurveda and now I have a holistic view about the world itself.
-I am stating my goals, following my own path.
-More things happened in this year than any other.
-I am certain that I want to be a software developer, and now I am mentally and spiritually capable of having success in life.

 ## 🗣️ Some of the people I follow
 - Dr. Lair Ribeiro: Life and medical advice.